jadecobra/python_tdd_exercises/source/hatches.rst

 If you’ve ever thought to yourself “I will learn the Python_ programming language one day”.
 Today is someday!
 You can learn with me.
 See available times below

 It’s 8 weeks of HARD work reading, writing and testing Python_ everyday, not for the faint of heart or weak of mind.
-Do not worry no math required 🤔
+Do not worry no math needed 🤔

 :ref:`Sign up TODAY<sign_up>` for a Hatch that fits your schedule.
 The maximum number of people in each Hatch is **5** to make sure I give you one-on-one attention in a group learning environment.